ESK0/Private-Plugins/README.md

-# List of private plugins I sell:
+# List of private plugins for sale:

 1. **Coins/Pins/Music kits - Stored in DB and always up to date (eItems required) - `15€`**
 2. **eTweaker - Weapon paints, Gloves, Stickers, Knives and much more! - `200€` (Coming soon)**